iupui-multi-device-certificate/n315-homework-final-v2/README.md

 - Using LocalStorage would have been an easier option, but then I would not have learned the state part as thoroughly and appreciate the need for frameworks like React.

 ## TODO

-- Implement the update part of CRUD.
-  - Re-use the recipeForm that the Create Recipe page uses with a flag for edit vs. create.
-  - Load recipe to be edited
-  - Firestore update function
-  - Update local state accordingly